notchrisbutler/tpp-mods/README.md

 ## FAQ

 - Can I submit my custom events and presets to be added?
   - Yes!
-If you know what you're doing, you can submit a merge request with your file.
-Otherwise, create a <a href='https://github.com/notchrisbutler/tpp-mods/issues/new'>new issue ticket</a> and fill it out, I will review and add your content to the list.
+Create a <a href='https://github.com/notchrisbutler/tpp-mods/issues/new'>new issue ticket</a> with the JSON of your content or create a merge request from a branch.

 ## Known Issues